chocolatey/choco-wiki/QuickDeployment/QuickDeploymentDesktopReadme.md

 > This is due to poor Java tooling and console output which cannot be suppressed.
 > Just let things happen, as things are working as expected.

+> :warning: **WARNING**
+>
+> Timezones are super important here and time synchronization is really important when generating SSL Certificates.
+You want to make sure you have this correct and good.
+Otherwise there is a potential edge case you could generate an SSL Certificate that is not yet valid.

 Once complete, this script will generate new SSL certificates for all services and move them to the appropriate locations and configure the services to use them.

 ___